stf12/ODeV_f/README.md

 For more information look at:
 * The [ODeV framework web site](https://www.stf12.org/odev/framework/)
 * The API Documentation pages.
 [Desktop version](http://www.stf12.org/odev/api-doc/html/) or [Mobile version](http://www.stf12.org/odev/api-doc/m/html/)

+### Branch specific information
+This branch has been developed and tested on a NUCLEO-L073RZ board.
+This is the port of the framework for STM32L0 devices.